 How residents can prepare

-- what you will take with you
+- What will you take with you?

 Use the CFA Fire Ready Kit to develop your Bushfire Survival Plan.

-- keep grass and undergrowth trimmed — below 200mm
+- keep grass and undergrowth trimmed — below 200 mm

 - rake up and reduce leaf litter and overgrown shrubs

 - remove branches overhanging buildings and leaf litter from roofs and gutters

 - store fuels and chemicals away from your house